Featured photo: Jamie Harmon

 C901: What sparked your idea for an indoor skatepark and why incorporate a coffee lounge and skate shop?

-MH: The coffee lounge is a secondary income for operations that will serve pour-over coffee, espresso drinks and offer an assortment of both food and drinks.
-You don’t have to skate or BMX to come here, it is for anyone that wants to hangout and drink great local and regional craft coffee, hop on WiFi, check out art from local artists or shop at the Contact Skateboard Shop, run by Zac Roberts.
-There will be a second floor lounge for parents to hang out and watch their kids skate.
-It will have a place for private parties or serve as a unique meeting space for business teams, or local nonprofits.
+MH: The coffee lounge is a secondary income for operations serves pour-over coffee, espresso drinks and offers an assortment of both food and drinks.
+You don’t have to skate or BMX to come here.
+It is for anyone that wants to hangout and drink great local and regional craft coffee, hop on WiFi, check out art from local artists or shop at the Contact Skateboard Shop, which is run by Zac Roberts.
+There’s a second floor lounge for parents to hang out and watch their kids skate.
+It’s also available for private parties and can serve as a unique meeting space for business teams, or local nonprofits.

 “You’re telling me I can bring my kid to skate, enjoy a latte and head up to the second floor viewing lounge, pop open my laptop and watch my son skate – all in the comfort of air-conditioning and heat?
 Sign me up!”-Skate Mom